Designing Informative Metrics for Few-Shot Example Selection

 \section{Introduction}

 Pretrained language models (PLMs) have demonstrated impressive few-shot learning capabilities when prompted with examples for a particular task~\citep{brown2020language}.
 In few-shot prompting, $k$ examples that demonstrate the goal of the downstream task along with the test sample (collectively called the $k$-shot prompt) are provided to the PLM.
-But the effectiveness of PLMs in few-shot learning depends on the quality of these prompts; this is challenging due to the need for unambiguous instruction~\citep{sclar2024quantifying} which is further complicated due to the task of selecting examples.
-Appropriately selected examples will ensure that the PLM can generalize effectively and perform optimally across diverse natural language processing (NLP) tasks.
+However, the effectiveness of PLMs in few-shot learning depends on the ``quality'' of these prompts; achieving this quality is challenging due to the need for unambiguous instruction~\citep{sclar2024quantifying}, which is further complicated by the task of selecting appropriate examples.
+Appropriately selected examples will ensure that the PLM can generalize effectively and perform well across diverse natural language processing (NLP) tasks.

 Recent work has shown that specific examples provided in-context can significantly impact the performance of PLMs~\citep{min2022rethinking}.~\citet{Sorensen_2022} notes that specific example combinations lead to better generalization, and connects this with the informativeness of these examples.
-This suggests that surfacing specific properties of prompts result in improved performance.
+This suggests that surfacing ``specific'' properties of prompts result in improved performance.
 Most prior work for prompt selection has either trained a prompt retriever to select examples, or used PLMs themselves to label examples~\citep{rubin2022learning} to serve as a good prompt.
-However, both approaches require additional computation and task specific training.~\citet{liu-etal-2022-makes} uses nearest neighbours algorithms to select examples.
-However, this approach solely relies on embedding space properties, and does not consider other metrics related to the label distribution, leading to sub-optimal performance in some tasks.
+However, both approaches require additional computation and task specific training.~\citet{liu-etal-2022-makes} use nearest neighbours algorithms to select examples.
+However, this approach solely relies on embedding space properties, and does not consider other metrics which model label distribution such as entropy, leading to sub-optimal performance in some tasks.

 In this work, we propose a new approach for example selection for sequence tagging tasks.
 These tasks are important because they enable the extraction of structured information from unstructured text data; this serves as a fundamental building block for various NLP tasks.
 Our approach, {\em complexity-based prompt retrieval (CP retrieval)}, aims to select examples from the training data whose ``properties'' align with that of the test sentence.
 To this end, we use sentence- and word-level complexity measures to match prompt examples to evaluation sentences.